starthubhq/cli/docs/composition.md

    - `HttpHeaders`: Common HTTP header fields like Content-Type, Authorization, etc.
    - `HttpResponse`: Response structure with status code and body

-The module demonstrates a typical HTTP client pattern that can be used in compositions for fetching data from web APIs.
+The action demonstrates a typical HTTP client pattern that can be used in workflows for fetching data from web APIs.

 ## Type System